 The “clowns of the sea” have always been my favorite type of bird.
 It seems like God put them together with left-over parts: colored like a penguin, beak like a parrot, feet like a duck.
 But they are as nimble as they are gorgeous and are just as impressive in flight as they are underwater.

-Their round bodies don’t seem very aerodynamic.
+The round bodies of the Newfoundland Puffin don’t seem very aerodynamic.
 But they can actually flap their wings hundreds of times per minute and reach speeds of up to 55 miles per hour.
 But mostly, they are just really entertaining to watch.

-The only good reason to stop watching the hilarious and interesting antics of the adorable puffins, is to watch the awe-inspiring humpback whales dance below (and sometimes above) the water.
+The only good reason to stop watching the hilarious and interesting antics of the adorable Newfoundland puffins, is to watch the awe-inspiring humpback whales dance below (and sometimes above) the water.
+The whale watching in Newfoundland is just amazing!

 Seeing these bus-sized, 40-ton mammals glide effortlessly under and around our small boat was humbling, to say the least.
 At any moment, they could crush us with their massive bodies.
 Or send a gawking tourist flying with a flip of a fin.
 When we spotted our first whale, another lady on board even yelled out, “Oh no, is it going to tip us?” in a panicked way.
 But most of us just leaned over for a closer look, as though its beauty was magnetic.
 I would have welcomed taking an unexpected swim with these majestic creatures.

 However, seeing these enormous mammals swim below you and dive next to you does make you feel very, very tiny.
-And at one point there were six or seven, all swimming, breaching and making themselves known with loud blows.
+And at one point on our whale watching tour there were six or seven, all swimming, breaching and making themselves known with loud blows.
 They use their giant tail fin (called a fluke) to propel their bodies underwater or into the air.
 It is uncertain why they breach, but I like to think it is just their way of having fun.

 See more of these gentle giants as they swim around us:

-If you want to see a humpback, this is certainly the place to do it.
+If you want to see a humpback, Newfoundland is certainly the place to do it.
 The waters of Newfoundland and Labrador boasts the largest gathering – about 35,000 every summer before migrating to the Caribbean.
 They are attracted to the abundant capelin, which they eat about two tons of a day.
-So, if you catch a whiff of fish on your tour, congrats!
+So, if you catch a whiff of fish on your tour in Newfoundland, congrats!
 You just experienced whale breath.

 Although their size and appetite can be a bit daunting, the most amazing thing about the humpbacks, in my opinion, is the undeniable sense that they are friendly, playful and kind.